UK says Scotland independence would put jobs and growth at risk

 Scotland’s 5 million population will vote next September on whether they want to keep a 306-year union intact.
 Scottish nationalists say independence will free it from decades of economic mismanagement, while the London-based government is campaigning to keep Scotland part of Britain.

 “The union works for businesses on both sides of the border,” Cable said.
-“Breaking up Scotland’s most lucrative market would destabilise enterprise and potentially put growth and jobs at risk.”
+“Breaking up Scotland’s most lucrative market would destabilize enterprise and potentially put growth and jobs at risk.”

 Scottish exports to the rest of Britain were worth 45.5 billion in 2011, excluding oil and gas.
 That is double the value of exports to the rest of the world and four times that of those to the European Union, the report said.